GioF71/portainer-systemd/README.md

 ## Installation without systemd

 I have created a convenience script "run.sh" which automates the creation of the Portainer container in restart unless-stopped mode.
 No need for systemd with this method.
-Just run:
+From the root directory of this repository, just execute the convenience script:

   `sudo sh run.sh`

 This will create the "portainer" container for you.
 Such container will restart automatically unless you explicitly stop it.
 Obviously it will restart on each reboot of your machine.

-If you wish to add a container, which will be capable of auto-updating your containers, just run
+If you wish to add a container, which will be capable of auto-updating your containers, just execute the convenience script (always from the root of this repository):

   `sudo sh run-watchtower.sh`